swissquote/carnotzet/docs/_docs/creating-your-own/configuration-using-environment-variables.md

 ---
-title: "Configuration using environment variables"
+title: "Configuration of applications using environment variables"
 permalink: /creating-your-own/configuration-using-environment-variables
 ---